Contact

 Biography

-She has a PhD in Architectural Design from the Bartlett School of Architecture, University College London (UCL), and a Master in Architecture from the Pontifical Catholic University of Chile, with teaching experience at those universities.
-Dr Devilat is also the co-founder of DLA Scan Architectural Studio, with several built designs in Chile.
+She has a PhD in Architectural Design from the Bartlett School of Architecture, University College London (UCL), a Master in Architecture and an Architectural degree from the Pontifical Catholic University of Chile, with teaching experience at those universities.
+Dr Devilat is also the co-founder of DLA Scan Architectural Studio, which has several designs built in Chile.

 Expertise Summary

-In her architectural practice, she developed a remote architectural design for a house in Chile based on 3D laser scanning of the site, exploring this method as a new form of architectural representation, which has been exhibited and published.
-Dr Devilat has also used these methods to document several buildings in London while training students, exploring their role as digital versions that can last longer than the physical constructions, which is especially relevant for heritage at risk of damage or destruction, such as in the case of earthquakes.
+In her architectural design work, she developed a remote architectural design for a house in Chile based on 3D laser scanning of the site, exploring this method as a new form of architectural representation, which has been exhibited and published.
+Dr Devilat has also used these methods to document several buildings in the UK while training students, exploring their role as digital versions that can last longer than the physical constructions, which is especially relevant for heritage at risk of damage or destruction, such as in the case of earthquakes.

 Teaching Summary